exakat/exakat-docs/Reference/Rulesets.rst

 * :ref:`throw-was-an-expression`
 * :ref:`enum-usage`
 * :ref:`No anchor for Php/FilesFullPath <no-anchor-for-php-filesfullpath>`
+* :ref:`No anchor for Php/FinalConstant <no-anchor-for-php-finalconstant>`

-.. _compatibilityphp74:
+.. _ruleset-compatibilityphp74:

 CompatibilityPHP74
 ++++++++++++++++++

 This ruleset centralizes all analysis for the migration from PHP 7.3 to 7.4.

-Total : 32 analysis
+Total : 33 analysis

 * :ref:`detect-current-class`
 * :ref:`don't-read-and-write-in-one-expression`